AT-0625/FDO_Sim/README.md

 ## Status

-The current version reflects a completed code structure awaiting formal validation.
+The current version reflects a complete, fully debugged code structure with testing fully completed.

 ---